justinlocsei/chiton/README.md

-# Chiton
+# Chiton API

-This repository holds code that defines the Chiton API.
+This repository contains the back-end code for Cover Your Basics.